 In addition, Hans played a central role in establishing the German Human Genome Project (DHGP), as well as its successor, the German National Genome Research Network (NGFN).
 The MPIMG's main contribution, together with other German and Japanese Groups, was to carry out the complete mapping and, in 2000, the sequencing of Chromosome 21, the second human chromosome published as part of the Human Genome Project.
-Other projects soon followed: the institute joined an international collaboration to completely sequence the 22nd Spotting robot to generate high density filters.
-On each filter (array) up to 57,000 PCR products can be spotted, around 2004 chromosome of chimpanzees.
+Other projects soon followed: the institute joined an international collaboration to completely sequence the 22nd chromosome of chimpanzees.
 Later it undertook large-scale projects to analyze the DNA sequences of many more members of the ape family, and carried out more work devoted to an in-depth analysis of the human X chromosome.